April 9, 2019

 Sponsored by TRILITY

-The Innovation in Larger Organisations Award recognises larger organisations such as utilities, universities, government departments and larger business that have fostered innovation to solve a significant environmental and/or water resource related problem; develop a product, solution or service; undertake research or trial applications; share, communicate and ensure acceptance and take up of new knowledge, technology or research; improve manufacturing or business processes and/or improve sales, promotion and product/service delivery.
+The Innovation in Large Organisations Award recognises larger organisations such as utilities, universities, government departments and larger business that have fostered innovation to solve a significant environmental and/or water resource related problem; develop a product, solution or service; undertake research or trial applications; share, communicate and ensure acceptance and take up of new knowledge, technology or research; improve manufacturing or business processes and/or improve sales, promotion and product/service delivery.

 Meet the nominees: